Did you know?

 Back on Route 71, we head for Phalaborwa, very close to the Kruger National Park.
 We pop into the park and visit the Elephant Museum at Letaba camp, before driving south to hunting country, and the town of Hoedspruit.

-We finish our Valley of the Olifants route with a visit to a renowned cheetah breeding centre, see rehabilitated wildlife at Moholoholo, perhaps a session of elephant-back riding (since this is the Elephant Route), before heading into Mpumalanga Province and the pleasures of the Lowveld.
+We finish our Valley of the Olifants route and head back to Mpumalanga Province and the pleasures of the Lowveld.

 Travel tips & Planning info